 It used to be that when you wanted to find an apartment for rent, buy a used car, or pick up used, secondhand items like furniture or a washer and dryer, you looked in the classified section of the newspaper.
 Nowadays, if you’re looking for any of these things, the one of the first places you’ll look is Craigslist, an online classified site categorized by city or region.

 However, the technology that has made it easier to find what you need has also made it easier for scammers to take advantage of the unsuspecting.
 Craigslist is a perfect example of that.
 On any day of the week, you can find hundreds of local listings that include apartment and home rentals, cars for sale, concert and play tickets, jobs, and every conceivable secondhand item you can think of.
-But scammers are very creative and have put together elaborate rouses to trick even the savviest buyer.
+But scammers are creative and have put together elaborate ruses to trick even the savviest buyer.

 The good news is that you don’t have to avoid Craigslist and all of its wonderful opportunities to avoid being “taken.”
 You just need to know what to look for.
 Here’s a rundown of the most common Craigslist scams, the red flags that often accompany them, and advice on how to avoid them.

 If you don’t plan to use a real estate agent to look for a house or apartment, be on high alert for scammers.
 Avoid becoming a victim by understanding how they operate and what types of tactics they use.
 First, we’ll look at the various scams and then we’ll talk about how to avoid them.